This post was last updated on September 3rd, 2021 at 10:00 am

 Section 21 currently allows landlords to end tenancies through a ‘no-fault eviction’.
 Normally, the period of notice is two months, however, there is a temporary minimum notice period of 6 months until 31st March 2021.

 The removal of Section 21 was announced as part of the Renters Reform Bill last year.
 The bill also includes plans for lifetime tenancy deposits and a government database of rogue landlords and property agents accessible to tenants, agents, landlords, employers and professional bodies.

 Like many things in 2020, the Bill was put on hold due to the coronavirus.
-There are no set dates in place as of yet, but further plans are expected this year.
+A White Paper proposal is expected in Autumn 2021.

 Sign up to our newsletter to receive the latest lettings updates and news straight to your inbox.